How to Talk to a Roofer Without Knowing Roofing Terms

 Safety Boundary

 Do not climb onto the roof so a term makes sense.
-OSHA's roof inspection, tarping, and repair guidance describes hazards involving ladders, elevated surfaces, tools, power lines, steep or slippery surfaces, deteriorated roofs, and fall protection.
+OSHA's roof inspection, tarping, and repair guidance describes hazards involving ladders, work above ground, tools, power lines, steep or slippery surfaces, deteriorated roofs, and fall protection.

 Ask for safe evidence instead: labeled roof photos, drone or ladder photos from qualified professionals where appropriate, ground-level photos, attic or interior photos from safe accessible areas, inspection notes, and written estimates.